The Acorn Fund FAQ's

 Why can’t you just raise tuition to cover the difference?

-St. Benedict’s has a long-standing tradition of aiming to be ‘affordable’ for a working family in Smyrna.
+St. Benedict’s has a long-standing tradition of aiming to be ‘affordable’ for a working family in Smyrna and the greater Atlanta area.
 While the term ‘affordable’ may be relative, we believe that any large increases in tuition may inhibit the retention and admission of the student body who represents the diverse learning environment that helps our students thrive.

 Last year, the St. Benedict’s community was very generous.
-Gifts to the Acorn Fund ranged from $25 to $10,000 and parent participation was 80%.
-We raised approximately $195,000 from parents, grandparents, board members and staff.
+Gifts to The Acorn Fund ranged from $25 to $15,000.
+Parent participation was our highest ever at 86%.
+Our students showed their support for their school, with 33% making gifts.
+We raised approximately $214,000 from parents, grandparents, board members, students and staff.
 Faculty/Staff and Board participation was 100%.

 How do I decide what amount to give?

 There is not a ‘one size fits all’ answer to this question.
 We encourage everyone to give to the best of their ability.
-While participation is important, our total goal has increased this year, so we hope our parents and board members will consider an increased gift over last year as well.
+With so much uncertainty surrounding COVID-19, we did not raise our financial goal.
+However, because of our investments in technology and safety protocols our expenses are $1100 per student over our operating budget.
+We hope our parents, board members and community at large will consider an increased gift over last year to help us close the gap.

 How will the school recognize gifts?

-Carpool Signage: Just like in past years, there will be carpool signs that publicly announce the participation numbers for each grade at least every other week.
+Carpool Signage: Carpool signs will publicly announce the participation numbers for each grade at least every other week.

-Email communication.
-Bi-Weekly emails will announce and recognize those grades who are on track or exceeding participation goals.
+Email communication: Bi-Weekly emails will announce and recognize those grades who are on track or exceeding participation goals.
+However families who give will be opted out of communications asking for gifts.

-Sustained Giving.
-For parents who make a sustained, recurring monthly gifts that carry into each year, we will not ask them to give again and will recognize them each year as our ‘first’ givers.
+Sustained Giving: For families who make a sustained, recurring monthly gifts that carry into each year, we will not ask them to give again and will recognize them each year as our ‘first’ givers.

 What is the active fundraising period for the Acorn Fund?

 Acorn Fund gifts are tax deductible as allowed by law.
-The 2019-20 Acorn Fund kicks off with a parent celebration and party on September 7, but the active solicitation period will begin on November 4 and will continue through January 11.
-Payments are due by June 30, 2018, and gifts received by December 31, 2018 are eligible for a 2018 tax deduction.
+The 2020-21 Acorn Fund active solicitation period will begin on August 31 and will continue through January 18.
+Gifts are due by June 30, 2021, and gifts received by December 31, 2020 are eligible for a 2020 tax deduction.

 Can I serve on the committee?

 Absolutely!
-Contact Nicole Priem if you are interested in volunteering
+Contact Stephanie Alvarez (email@example.com) if you are interested in volunteering

 How can I make a gift?